Introduction

 Multi-layered Claim Analysis

-A software development company (SDC) contracts with a retail chain (RC) to develop an inventory management system.
-The system fails during the peak holiday season, causing losses to RC.
-RC sues SDC for breach of contract and negligence.
+A software development company (SDC) agrees to develop an inventory management system for a retail chain (RC).
+During the peak holiday season, the system fails, resulting in significant losses for RC.
+RC initiates legal action against SDC for breach of contract and negligence.

 -